mohamedhasim02/mohamedhasim02/README.md

 - 🔭 I’m currently working on **Web Developer Intern at Zidio Development and Full Stack Web Developer intern at Eduskills**

-- 🌱 I’m currently learning **HTML, CSS, JavaScript, and web development frameworks.**
+- 🌱 I’m currently learning **HTML, CSS, JavaScript, and web development frameworks**

 - 👯 I’m looking to collaborate on **Like minded Developers**